Jason L. Riley: Career

 Riley joined The Wall Street Journal in 1994 as a copyreader on the national news desk in New York City.
 In April 1996, he was named to the newly created position of editorial interactive editor, and joined the editorial board in 2005.

 Riley is the author of five books.
 In 2008, he published Let Them In: The Case for Open Borders, which argues for a more free market-oriented U.S. immigration system.

 In 2014, Riley published Please Stop Helping Us: How Liberals Make It Harder for Blacks to Succeed.
 In National Review Thomas Sowell praised the book, writing: "Pick up a copy and open pages at random to see how the author annihilates nonsense."
 According to Salon, "[t]he American left should start paying attention to The Wall Street Journals Jason Riley.
 His name is on the rise."

 In his 2017 book False Black Power?, Riley argues economic success is a more important strategy for the empowerment of black people than dependence on political leadership.
 In 2021, Riley published Maverick: A Biography of Thomas Sowell.

-In 2024, Riley was subject to notoriety online after arguing in a July 9th opinion piece for the Wall Street Journal that Kamala Harris would be the best Democratic candidate to run for President, only to reverse the position two weeks later and hours after Harris became the presumptive Democratic nominee arguing in another opinion piece for the Journal that Kamala Harris is not the change Democrats need.
+In 2024, Riley was subject to ridicule online after arguing in a July 9th opinion piece for the Wall Street Journal that Kamala Harris would be the best Democratic candidate to run for President, only to reverse the position two weeks later and hours after Harris became the presumptive Democratic nominee arguing in another opinion piece for the Journal that Kamala Harris is not the change Democrats need.